ZaEric/ecommerce/APIDOC.md

   - If passed a query that returns no results, returns an error with "No products matching query.
   Please try again."
 - Possible 500 error (Plain text)
-  - Server issue, return error with "Something went wrong on the server."
+  - Server issue, return error with "An error occured on the server.
+Try again later."

 ## Add product to cart
-**Request Format:** /cart/add/:product-id
+**Request Format:** /cart/add/:id

 **Request Type:** GET